New Additions to Alien Star Books!

 "And the restless dead, it would seem, are the least of her problems."

 African American author Justina Ireland builds an alternate history set during the time of the American Civil War.
 Highly recommended for Black speculative fiction fans.
+I think this was the best YA I read in 2018!
+Note, there's zombies so of course there's violence and gore as well as a touch on same-sex relationships.

 Children of Blood and Bone